Logo Design: Exploring the DNA of a Good Logo Design

 Here are a few cliches to avoid:

 A design trend might give you a hot logo for a few months or years, but you’ll eventually have a dated relic that causes you to cringe.
+As you gather logo design inspiration, find inspiration in your company story, values, and target audience, not in whatever is popular this month.

 5. Don’t Invite Too Many Cooks Into the Kitchen